AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 Authorization Handler
 ---------------------

-The Qi Service is secured by Azure Active Directory.
-For a request to succeed, a valid token must be attached to every request sent to Qi.
+The Sds Service is secured by Azure Active Directory.
+For a request to succeed, a valid token must be attached to every request sent to Sds.

 The sample includes a simple DelegatingHandler that relies on the Microsoft.IdentityModel.Clients.ActiveDirectory assembly to acquire the security token.